Computers cannot preserve data.

 which you could use to check whether it has changed the next time you retrieve

 it.
-However, such a signature is useless on first viewing the archived data.
-A
+However, such a signature is useless to a first-time viewer.
+A signature

-signature and public key stored elsewhere will not be available for the user to
+a signature and public key stored elsewhere are irrelevant to the viewer.

 Digital secondary storage is not vulnerable solely to computational mutation.